Ningsang-Jabegu/Learning-React-1/README.md

 ## Deployment

 The actual code that is ready for deployment can be found in the `build` folder of the project.
-To access the live version of the project, visit [https://react-project-1-by-ningsang-jabegu.netlify.app](https://react-project-1-by-ningsang-jabegu.netlify.app).
+To access the live version of the project, visit (<a href="https://react-project-1-by-ningsang-jabegu.netlify.app](https://react-project-1-by-ningsang-jabegu.netlify.app" target="_blank">https://react-project-1-by-ningsang-jabegu.netlify.app)</a>.
 This live version offers an opportunity to interact with the application.

 ## Project Creation